 What’s left to say about this guy?
 The 2022 season is Trout’s age-30 campaign and he’s already the franchise’s home run leader.
-He’s littered himself all over the Angels’ single-season home run leaderboard thanks to his two 40-homer performances.
-Trout has also racked up four other seasons of 30-plus homers in the process.
+He’s littered himself all over the Angels’ single-season home run leaderboard thanks to his three 40-homer performances.
+Trout has racked up four other seasons of 30-plus homers in the process.
 It’d be more than that if he didn’t have to play a pandemic-shortened season in 2020 and wasn’t limited to just 36 games in 2021 because of injury.

 Tim Salmon: 299 Home Runs

 Tim Salmon spent the entirety of his 14-year career with the Angels, and would you believe that he never got elected to an All-Star Game?
 The outfielder won the 1993 AL Rookie of the Year award, took home a Silver Slugger, and won the 2002 World Series, but never went to a midsummer classic.
 He even appeared in the top-15 of AL MVP voting three times and still didn’t get the shoulder tap.

 From 1993 to 2003, Salmon was a picture of consistency in the power department, as he never finished a year with fewer than 17 dingers.
 This includes five seasons of 30-plus homers.
 The most powerful stretch of his career came from 1995 to 1997, when he surpassed 30 dingers in three consecutive years.
 This period spanned 2,014 plate appearances, and Salmon slashed .303/.403/.536 while averaging 32 homers, 111 RBI, and 99 runs scored.

 Garret Anderson: 272 Home Runs

 Although Garret Anderson is technically not a career Angel, he might as well be.
 He spent all but 215 games in his 17-year career with the franchise.
 Anderson played his second-to-last season in Atlanta with the Braves, but finished things off in southern California for his final season, playing 80 games with the Dodgers.